pingcap/docs/tidb-cloud/integrate-tidbcloud-with-zapier.md

 3. Set up trigger

-   The template do all the things for you in this step.
+   The template has done all the things for you in this step.
 Just click `Continue` to enter the next step.

    ![img.png](/media/tidb-cloud/zapier/github_setup.png)